ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ![sql validate password7](./images/9.%20sql%20validate%20password7.png)

-### STEP 6: Installing Php
+### Step 6: Installing Php

 In addition to the `php` package, you'll need `php-mysql`, a php module that allows php to communicate with MySql-based databases and you'll also need `libapache2-mod-php` to enable apache to hanlde php files.
 Core php packages will automatically be installed as dependencies.

-* To install these 3 packages ar once, run:
+* To install these 3 packages at once, run:

 ```bash
 sudo apt install php libapache2-mod-php php-mysql